Transformer Oil Analysis Explained

 How much does transformer oil sampling cost?

 The cost of transformer oil sampling can vary based on the number of tests performed, the complexity of the analysis, and the service provider.
 Basic testing packages typically range from $200 to $500 per sample, covering essential evaluations like dissolved gas analysis, moisture content, and dielectric breakdown voltage testing.
 More advanced analyses, such as furan testing or complete diagnostics, can increase the cost, potentially reaching $1,000 or more.
-Regular testing, despite the expense, is a cost-effective strategy for preventing transformer failures and reducing maintenance costs in the long run.
+Regular testing, despite its expense, is a cost-effective strategy for preventing transformer failures and reducing long-term maintenance costs.

 How can the health of transformer oil be checked?